Marc Van De Mieroop: Biography

-Born in Belgium to a prominent Flemish family who paternally descend from Jan I van Cuijk.
+Van de Mieroop was born in Belgium to a prominent Flemish family who paternally descend from Jan I van Cuijk.
 He received his bachelor's degree from the Katholieke Universiteit Leuven, later attending Yale University, where he received his master's degree in 1980 and his doctoral degree in 1983.
 He taught at Yale and Oxford, later becoming a full professor at Columbia in 1996.

 Van De Mieroop specializes in the history of the Ancient Near East from the beginning of writing to the age of Alexander the Great, with a particular interest in the socio-economic and political history of the Ancient Near East.
 He has written extensively on historical methodology and was a Senior Fellow at the Internationales Forschungszentrum Kulturwissenschaften in 2011, and a Guggenheim Fellow in 2013.
 In 2016 he held a fellowship from the ACLS for a project entitled, "Babylonian Cosmopolitanism and the Birth of Greek and Hebrew Literate Traditions."
 He is a member of the editorial board for Journal of Ancient History.